 If you quit a job voluntarily, this affects your legal rights to things like Employment Insurance benefits and compensation you are owed.
 Learn your rights if you quit your job.

-Giving your employer plenty of notice is recommended if you want your employer to give a good reference for you when you apply for a new job.
+Giving plenty of notice is recommended if you want your employer to give you a good reference when you apply for a new job.

-Regardless of whether you notify your employer ahead of time that you’re quitting, they have six days from your last day of work to pay you all wages and pay owing.
-This includes any annual vacation pay, statutory holiday pay, and overtime either worked or in a time bank.
+Regardless of whether you notify your employer ahead of time that you’re quitting, your employer must pay all wages owed to you through your last day of work.
+This includes annual vacation pay, statutory holiday pay, and overtime.

 If you quit your job, you will usually not be eligible to receive Employment Insurance (EI) benefits.
 The exception to this rule is if you had no other reasonable choice except to leave your job.
 Some examples are:

 - your employer was not paying you the wages that were legally owed to you

 - your employer made major changes to your work duties

 When you apply for EI, you will probably have to describe your situation and explain what steps you took to fix the problem before you quit.
 If you convince EI you had no other reasonable choice but to quit, you may be eligible to receive EI benefits.
 For more on eligibility for Employment Insurance benefits, visit canada.ca/ei or call 1-800-206-7218.

 Sometimes a worker who quits their job doesn’t truly leave the job voluntarily.
 They may be reacting to a form of veiled dismissal.
 Instead of saying “you’re fired!”, an employer might do something more subtle that causes the worker to feel like they have no reasonable choice but to quit.
 It might be an unexpected demotion.
 Or a significant reduction in hours or pay.